Outdoor Garden Heaters

 If you are looking for a heavy-duty firewood holder for outdoors, you need one set on a sturdy metal frame, with enough space to rotate your seasoned wood with your green wood.
 Or you just know that every summer you get through a fire pit a night and bulk buying wood is your cheapest option.

 It looks a little more stylish than the wooden designs, but don’t be fooled.
-This heavy-duty firewood rack is a great outdoor storage solution because it’s been designed for the outdoors in mind, made from durable iron that won’t warp under pressure.
+This heavy-duty firewood rack is a great outdoor storage solution because it’s been designed for the outdoors in mind, made from durable steel that won’t warp under pressure.

 Pros

-• Able to hold over 800lbs or 400kg of wood
+• Able to hold over 500lbs of wood

-• Durable iron design
+• Durable heavy duty steel design

 • Max breathability for the wood